SmartTURB/diffusion-lagr/README.md

 python scripts/turb_train.py $DATA_FLAGS $MODEL_FLAGS $DIFFUSION_FLAGS $TRAIN_FLAGS
 ```

-Remember, for this demo, you can simplify the run by using the serial version of h5py as described in the [Parallel h5py Installation](#h5py-installation).
+Remember, for this demo, you can simplify the run by using the serial version of h5py as described in [Parallel h5py Installation](#h5py-installation).

 ## Sampling: